 - Scottish Shortbread

 - **SEE BLOG POST for a complete discussion on tips and tricks for creating the best results**

-- In a mixing bowl, whisk or beat together the flour and eggs until relatively smooth.
+- In a mixing bowl, whisk or beat together the flour, salt and eggs until relatively smooth.
 Gradually add the milk, whisking until the batter is smooth and lump-free.
 Cover with plastic wrap refrigerate for at least 2 hours and preferably overnight for maximum flavor.
 The longer the batter rests the better the flavor will be. (*See blog post for discussion about cold versus room temperature batter to determine which results you prefer)

 - Preheat the oven to 450 degrees F. Using a traditional Yorkshire pudding tin (*see blog post for discussion about which type of tin to use), place a teaspoon or two of beef tallow in each tin and place the tin in the oven for about 6-7 minutes until piping hot.

 Pour the batter into each tin (the pan should be hot enough that the batter sizzles) between 1/2 to 3/4 full.
 (Note: If making two large Yorkshire puddings in two 8-inch cast iron pans, fill each pan slightly less than half full.
 These will need to bake slightly longer than individual puddings.)
 Bake the Yorkshire puddings for 11-13 minutes or until a deep golden brown.

 - Makes enough for 12 Yorkshire pudding tins or regular muffin tin or two 8-inch cast irons if making two large Yorkshire puddings.